What is Generative Engine Optimization (GEO)? 2026 Guide

 Does GEO work for e-commerce?

 Yes.
 GEO works differently for e-commerce than for informational content.
 Product pages rarely get cited directly because AI platforms avoid appearing to recommend specific products.
 As shopping expands more into AI, the impact of GEO will continue to increase.
-However, e-commerce brands can leverage GEO through:
+However, e-commerce brands can use GEO through:

 • Educational Content: Buying guides, comparison articles, and how-to content that inform purchase decisions.
 When AI cites your "How to Choose Running Shoes" guide, users associate your brand with expertise even if product pages aren't directly cited.